Slovenia–Turkey relations

-Slovenian–Turkish relations are the foreign relations between Slovenia and Turkey.
+Slovenia–Turkey relations are the foreign relations between Slovenia and Turkey.
 Slovenia has an embassy in Ankara and Turkey has an embassy in Ljubljana.
 Both countries are members of NATO, as well as members of Organization for Security and Co-operation in Europe and Council of Europe.
 Slovenia is a member of the EU, whereas Turkey is currently an EU candidate.
 Slovenia, alongside Montenegro, are sectoral dialogue partner countries of the Organization of the Black Sea Economic Cooperation.